edumeet/edumeet/E2EE.md

 A few of these deserve a note:

-- **Room identity.** A media node is asked for a router by a random id created for each room session, never by the room name.
+- **Room identity.** A media node is asked for a router by a random id created for each room session.
+It learns the room name only when the operator turns on room information for client monitoring, described below.
 - **Speaking activity.** The audio level header of each packet is not encrypted, and the media node uses it to detect the active speaker.
 Silence and speech can be told apart, as the limitations below also say.